AppraiseQA/appraise/README.md

 ![](screenshot.png)

-## Status

-**Alpha** -- useful to us, let's make it useful to you together.

-We've been using Appraise for a while now for developing [MindMup](https://www.mindmup.com) so it is quite usable for our usage scenarios, but it's likely that we've not covered 100% of what you need.

-Assume that before version 1.0, important stuff is likely going to change in a backwards-incompatible way based on community feedback.

 ## Examples

 The files in the [Examples](examples) directory are automated tests, described in Markdown, that nicely render when viewed in GitHub and serve as living documentation for the tool.
+Check out the raw markdown source to see how the tests are set up.

 ## Use Appraise